embiem/twitch-extension-starter/README.md

 ## Alternative

-There's now an official developer-rig by TwitchDev, which gives you more boilerplate to work with.
-For an official solution, please go to https://github.com/twitchdev/developer-rig
+There's now an official developer-rig by TwitchDev, which gives you a more integrated environment.
+For an official solution, please go to https://github.com/twitchdev/developer-rig.
+You could also combine the rig with this starter code.

-## Notes

-This package references a fork of parcel-bundler that is stable and has a change to ensure no unsafe evals are used, which is not allowed in Twitch's iframes that will contain your extension.

-Currently, this fork uses parcel v1.3.1 with the unsafe eval fix.